Astonishing Spider-Man & Wolverine: Plot

 Back in the past, while he tries to prepare for the impact, Logan sees and attacks someone with metallic hair but is interrupted by the meteor impact.
 The diamonds on Earth suddenly glow; Peter and Logan are transported through time, again.
 The two arrive in what they initially think is a distorted version of the present era, but in fact turns out to be the future.
 Wolverine's small-folk survived through the ages, due to the determination he had taught them; they are all that remains of society and venerate Wolverine as the Messiah.

 Time has passed.
 Spider-Man (in costume) is once again preparing for the arrival of some apocalyptic event.
 He has his assistants looking through the remains of civilization for any kind of super weapon.
-As Spider-Man returns to his home he is confronted by the Orb, who has also been travelling through time.
-The Orb tells him of the Minutemen and the Time Diamonds.
-As the Orb is about to attack Spider-Man, a portal appears and hands of the minute men drag the Orb through; the Orb screams about "The Czar" just before the portal closes.
+As Spider-Man returns to his home he is confronted by Orb, who has also been travelling through time.
+Orb tells him of the Minutemen and the Time Diamonds.
+As Orb is about to attack Spider-Man, a portal appears and hands of the minute men drag Orb through; Orb screams about "The Czar" just before the portal closes.

 Spider-Man receives a call from one of his assistants.
 At the former X-Men base, diggers have found a box with the Phoenix Force symbol.
-The threat arrives, revealed to be Doctor Doom, who destroyed civilization while transferring his consciousness into Ego, the living planet.
+The threat arrives, revealed to be Doctor Doom, who destroyed civilization while transferring his consciousness into Ego the Living Planet.
 Spider-Man opens the box, revealing a gun with a bullet containing the Phoenix Force.
 Logan, who has been trying to avoid the veneration of the small folk as their Messiah, knocks Spider-Man unconscious and takes the gun, knowing that whoever uses it will be destroyed by the Phoenix Force.
 As Wolverine leaves, two individuals look over the scene.